jazil10/MentalEase-Backend/README.md

 4. **Push to the branch** (`git push origin feature/amazing-feature`)
 5. **Open a Pull Request**

-### Contribution Guidelines

-- Follow our code style guidelines
-- Write comprehensive tests for new features
-- Update documentation for any API changes
-- Ensure HIPAA compliance for health-related features
-- Be respectful and inclusive in all interactions

 ### Areas We Need Help With

 - **Backend Development**: API endpoints, database design, security